RedHatInsights/turnpike/docs/_index.md

 How to create a new Turnpike Route
 ----------------------------------

-The route map for Turnpike is managed in app-interface as a `ConfigMap`.
+The route map for Turnpike is managed in app-interface as a deployment parameter that feeds into a `ConfigMap`.
 To create or modify a route for the RHCSP Turnpike installation, you'll have to modify it and create a Merge Request.

 1. Start with stage.
 In the app-interface tree, edit the file at:
-   `/resources/insights-stage/turnpike-stage/turnpike-stage-routes.configmap.yml`
+   `/data/services/insights/turnpike/namespaces/deploy.yml`
+   and add your route to the `BACKEND_ROUTES` parameter in the staging namespace.

 2. Make sure you allow Turnpike access to your service's namespace.
 Modify your namespace file, which if your app's name is `myapp` should be at `/data/services/insights/myapp/namespaces/stage-myapp-stage.yml`.
 Under the `networkPoliciesAllow` key, add to the list `$ref: /services/insights/turnpike/namespaces/stage-turnpike-stage.yml`

 3. Open a Merge Request.
-Please tag `@jginsber` or `@kwalsh` to double check your changes.
+One of the Turnpike service owners will `/lgtm` your request.

 4. If the merge request works, you should be able to see your route in action at `internal.cloud.stage.redhat.com`

 5. If everything looks good, we can move to production.
-In the app-interface tree, edit the files as before at `/resources/insights-prod/turnpike-prod/turnpike-prod-routes.configmap.yml` and `/data/services/insights/myapp/namespaces/prod-myapp-prod.yml` (but don't forget to allow the `prod-turnpike-prod` namespace instead of the `stage-turnpike-stage` one.)
+In the app-interface tree, edit the files as before at `/data/services/insights/turnpike/deploy.yml` and `/data/services/insights/myapp/namespaces/prod-myapp-prod.yml` (but don't forget to allow the `prod-turnpike-prod` namespace instead of the `stage-turnpike-stage` one.)

 6. Open a Merge Request.
-Please tag whomever double-checked your stage changes.
+Again, a Turnpike service owner will `/lgtm` your request.

 If the merge request works, you should be able to see your route in action at `internal.cloud.redhat.com`.